 The Land Bank is committed to advancing climate resiliency on its protected lands.
-As the climate continues to change, we all must be prepared to adapt to unpredictable weather, drought, flooding, and increases in invasive species and disease.
+As the climate continues to change, we must prepare for and adapt to unpredictable weather, drought, flooding, and increases in invasive species and disease.
 Working farmlands are ripe with opportunities and challenges related to addressing the effects of climate change.
+Managed carefully, these farmlands can be productive and significant carbon sinks while supporting a robust local food system.

-Globally, agriculture is a leading producer of greenhouse gas emissions, however agricultural systems, management practices, and technologies continue to develop and emerge with ongoing research into the reduction greenhouse gas emissions and carbon sequestration.
-Local agriculture also helps to reduce carbon emissions associated with food transportation and can increase food security during disruptions in global food supply and distribution.
+Globally, agriculture is a leading producer of greenhouse gas emission, however agricultural systems, management practices, and technologies continue to develop and emerge with ongoing research into the carbon sequestration and the reduction of greenhouse gas emissions.
+Many local farmers are actively adapting and implementing climate beneficial practices to their operations, and they are eager to share successes and do more.
+Local agriculture also helps to reduce carbon emissions associated with food transportation and can increase food security during disruptions in global food supply and distribution

-The Land Bank will continue to collaborate with partners and farm lessees to identify and support the implementation of regionally appropriate climate change mitigation and resiliency strategies.
+The Land Bank will continue to collaborate with the agricultural community, partners, and farm lessees to identify and support the implementation of regionally appropriate climate change mitigation and resiliency strategies.
 To date, efforts have included riparian buffer plantings, improved grazing and haying practices, improved manure management, and no-till pasture seeding.
 Management practices and efforts to consider in the future include agroforestry systems, building soil organic matter, carbon sequestering soil amendments (e.g., biochar, basalt), agri-voltaics (i.e., solar panels combined with agricultural systems), reducing use of combustion engines, and contributing to large-scale local compost production.